-The sourcing of these materials, as well as our own forestry operations, are controlled by our Forestry and Fibre Sourcing Policy.
-A more detailed report on these activities can be found in the Forest section on pages 34-37.
+The sourcing of wood fibre-based materials, as well as our own forestry operations, are controlled by our Forestry and Fibre Sourcing Policy.
+A more detailed report on these activities can be found in the Forest section on pages 43-47.

 We require the key materials, other goods and services we contract to be produced and delivered sustainably and responsibly.
-Since launching our Sustainable and Responsible Sourcing programme in 2010, we have been auditing 354 of our suppliers to ensure they meet our standards.
-Including re-approval audits and follow-up of improvement plans 774 activities with suppliers have taken place.
+Since launching our Sustainable and Responsible Sourcing programme in 2010, we have audited 354 of our suppliers to ensure they meet our standards.
+Including reapproval audits and follow-up of improvement plans, 798 activities with suppliers have taken place.
+As Argentina, Mexico and Colombia are considered the highest risk countries regarding child labour in paper recovery, we have visited since 2014: 193 operations in Argentina, 174 in Mexico and 168 in Colombia.